 Sometimes all you need is a little pop or zing, and delicious-tasting food doesn’t require lots of fat, sodium and calories.

-Case in point: these Healthy Kale Egg Breakfast Cups… they’re quick, easy, healthy and bursting with flavor – minus unnecessary fat and calories.🙌 I’m super-excited to share this phenomenal recipe with you.
+Case in point: these Kale Egg Breakfast Cups… they’re quick, easy, and bursting with flavor – minus unnecessary fat and calories.🙌 I’m super-excited to share this phenomenal recipe with you.
 I think you’re gonna love it.💚

 Why not kick start the first meal of the day with some yummy low-cal, high-protein goodness⁉️